Richard of Chichester: Life

-Richard was born in Burford, near the town of Wyche (modern Droitwich, Worcestershire) and was an orphan member of a gentry family.
+Saint Richard was born near Burford, near the town of Wyche (modern Droitwich, Worcestershire) and was an orphan member of a gentry family.
 On the death of their parents Richard's elder brother was heir to the estates but he was not old enough to inherit, so the lands were subject to a feudal wardship.
 On coming of age his brother took possession of his lands, but was required to pay a medieval form of death duty that left the family so impoverished that Richard had to work for him on the farm.
 His brother also made Richard heir to the estate.
 According to Richard's biographers, friends tried to arrange a match with a certain noble lady.
-However Richard rejected the proposed match, suggesting that his brother might marry her instead; he also reconveyed the estates back to his brother, preferring a life of study and the church.
+However Richard rejected the proposed match, suggesting that his brother might marry her instead; he also reconveyed the estates back to his brother, preferring a life of study and the Church.

 Educated at the University of Oxford, Richard soon began to teach in the university.
 From there he proceeded to Paris and then Bologna, where he distinguished himself by his proficiency in canon law.
 On returning to England in 1235, Richard was elected Oxford's chancellor.

 His former tutor, Edmund of Abingdon, had become archbishop of Canterbury.
 Richard shared Edmund's ideals of clerical reform and supported papal rights even against the king.
 In 1237, Archbishop Edmund appointed Richard chancellor of the diocese of Canterbury.
 Richard joined the archbishop during his exile at Pontigny, and was with him when the archbishop died circa 1240.
 Richard then decided to become a priest and studied theology for two years with the Dominicans at Orléans.
 Upon returning to England, Richard became the parish priest at Charing and at Deal, but soon was reappointed chancellor of Canterbury by the new archbishop Boniface of Savoy.